Learning Outcomes

 - Pre-completion formalities for leases and underleases include title investigation, pre-completion searches, obtaining consents, and lease execution.

-- Title investigation ensures the landlord is entitled to grant the lease and identifies any restrictions or required consents.
+- Title investigation ensures the landlord is entitled to grant the lease and identifies any restrictions or required consents, including superior landlord licence and register restrictions.

-- Lender’s and superior landlord’s consents must be obtained in writing before completion.
+- Lender’s and superior landlord’s consents must be obtained in writing before completion; for underleases, a licence to underlet typically includes a direct covenant by the undertenant to the superior landlord.

-- The lease or underlease must be engrossed and executed as a deed, following all legal formalities.
+- The lease or underlease must be engrossed and executed as a deed, following all legal formalities; short leases (≤3 years) may be created without a deed under s54(2) LPA 1925, but assignment still requires a deed.

-- Missing or defective pre-completion steps may result in the lease being void, voidable, or at risk of forfeiture.
+- Missing or defective pre-completion steps may result in loss of priority, inability to register the lease, breach of mortgage or headlease terms, or risk of forfeiture and enforcement.

 Key Terms and Concepts